slohwnix/Swiny-store/README.md

 Create folder "Swiny-store" at `SD/storage/apps/lua`

-move all files to paxo `SD/storage/apps/lua/Swiny-store`
+move all files to `SD/storage/apps/lua/Swiny-store`

 start your paxo phone and run app